 How to make a Mama self-care plan

 I give all my clients the same formula and I’m going to give it to you now (you lucky thing you).
 Grab a piece of paper and create three columns.
 Your three categories are “Physical, Emotional, Environmental”.
-In each category you are going to write down three thing you can do to benefit your wellbeing in that area.
+In each category, you are going to write down three things you can do to benefit your wellbeing in that area.
 Pick three things that you can easily and realistically fit into your schedule.